 Cacao is a broad-leafed tree that naturally grows in the understory of rain forests.
-The tree is capable of growing up to 15 meters, but is typically pruned shorter for easier harvesting.
+The tree is capable of growing up to 15 meters, but is typically pruned shorter for easier hand harvesting.

 The cacao tree generally has two harvests per year – a main and mid harvest.
 You’ll see from the photo the pods grow on the major branches and trunk.
 Alongside, you’ll also see small white flowers – those flowers turn into pods for the next harvest!
 Each pod must be harvested by hand (vs. mechanical removal) because a farmer does not want to damage the delicate flowers that will produce the future harvest.